-What not to include in CV
+What Not to Include in CV?

 As a job seeker, you’ll come to know of innumerable advices that will suggest you what your CV should include and how it will make a positive impact on the recruiter.
 But how many times, you have been told what not to include in your CV?
 Well, you’ll know about it tight here!
 Read on, to know.

 Professional and educational information not related to the job applied is a strict no-no. Let us explain to you in detail.
 Assuming that a candidate has applied for a marketing job and he may have done an accounting course/SAP/Tally course during his college, so he does not have to mention that in his CV as it does not have relevance to the job applied for.
 So, this information should not be included in the resume.
 Taking tips from professional CV writers and distributors are also recommended.

 Sometimes, candidates put too much in of the personal details such as hobby and personal interests.
 This acts as a huge distraction for the recruiter who wants only the relevant information for the job applied.
 Personal details should begin with name, contact details and end with the address.
 No descriptive language is required as what you prefer in cooking.
 However if you are applying for the job in the restaurant business, then it is completely appropriate to mention that.
 But if it’s a corporate job, make sure that you omit all such details.